Open Energy Services -- Forecasting and Optimization as a Service for Energy Management Applications at Scale: Implementation

 \subsection{Worker, Garbage Collector, and Inter-Process Communication}

 In order to ensure that our implementation is robust and to minimize future maintenance effort, we refrain from developing a custom approach for the inter-process communication between \gls{API} and worker.
-Instead we utilize Celery\footnote{\href{https://docs.celeryq.dev/}{https://docs.celeryq.dev/}}, a well established, stable, and open source Python library for distributed task execution.
-It is worth noting that Celery is particularly well suited for use cases similar to ours, i.e. to decouple user facing web components from worker process in a scalable fashion.
-Furthermore, Celery supports multiple message brokers, including the well established Redis\footnote{\href{https://redis.io/}{https://redis.io/}} and RabbitMQ\footnote{\href{https://rabbitmq.com/}{https://rabbitmq.com/}}, which gives service providers flexibility to choose a broker matching their demands, tech stack, and/or skill set of employees.
-We provide an implementation of a generic worker, that invokes the service specific forecasting or optimization code, as well as a garbage collector in the \gls{ESG} package.
-Both make use of Celery to interact with the message broker and implement the functionality described in Section \ref{sec_design_concept_service_architecture}.
+Instead, we utilize Celery\footnote{\href{https://docs.celeryq.dev/}{https://docs.celeryq.dev/}}, a well-established, stable, and open-source Python library for distributed task execution.
+It is worth noting that Celery is particularly well suited for use cases similar to ours, i.e. to decouple client-facing web components from worker processes in a scalable fashion.
+Furthermore, Celery supports multiple message brokers, including the well-established Redis\footnote{\href{https://redis.io/}{https://redis.io/}} and RabbitMQ\footnote{\href{https://rabbitmq.com/}{https://rabbitmq.com/}}, which gives service providers flexibility to choose a broker matching their demands, tech stack, and/or skill set of employees.
+We provide an implementation of a generic worker, which invokes the service specific forecasting or optimization code in the \gls{ESG} package.
+The worker makes use of Celery to interact with the message broker and implements the functionality described in Section \ref{sec_design_concept_service_architecture}.
+Finally, Celery provides a garbage collector functionality.
+Dependent on the choice of message broker the latter may be available without the need for a dedicated process, more details are provided in the respective part of the documentation\footnote{\href{https://docs.celeryq.dev/en/stable/userguide/configuration.html\#result-expires}{https://docs.celeryq.dev/en/stable/userguide/configuration.html\#result-expires}}.